stino-x/AIRBNB-CLONE/README.md

 ### Deployment

-- **Docker**: A set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
+- **Vercel**: A set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
-- **AWS/GCP/Azure**: Cloud platforms for hosting applications.

 ## Installation